tokiensis/WheelPicker/README.md

 ## Examples

 Follow these 3 steps to run Example project: clone WheelPicker repository, open WheelPicker workspace and run the *Example* project.

-You can also experiment and learn with the *WheelPicker Playground* which is contained in *WheelPicker.workspace*.

 ## Installation